 A detailed description of these and many other use cases can be found in the brochure entitled ...with drones.
 Unmanned flying at the service of man, nature and society (German only), published by the Federal Ministry for Economic Affairs and Climate Action.

-Here, you will also find an overview of all drone-related projects that have been and are being funded by the Federal Ministry for Digital and Transport (German only).
+An overview of all drone-related projects funded by the Federal Ministry of Digital Affairs and Transport is provided online (German only).